PixiJS is an open-source JavaScript library for real-time 2D rendering that uses WebGL to deliver high performance in web and mobile applications.

 Interactivity

-PixiJS also supports interactivity, allowing you to handle events like clicks and touches:
+PixiJS also supports interactivity, allowing handling of events like clicks and touches:

 sprite.interactive = true;